ohmyzsh/ohmyzsh/README.md

 Sounds boring.
 Let's try again.

-**Oh My Zsh will not make you a 10x developer...but you may feel like one.**
+**Oh My Zsh will not make you a 10x developer... but you may feel like one.**

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
 Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_

-Finally, you'll begin to get the sort of attention that you have always felt you deserved. ...or maybe you'll use the time that you're saving to start flossing more often. 😬
+Finally, you'll begin to get the sort of attention that you have always felt you deserved. ... or maybe you'll use the time that you're saving to start flossing more often. 😬

 To learn more, visit [ohmyz.sh](https://ohmyz.sh), follow [@ohmyzsh](https://x.com/ohmyzsh) on X (formerly